 Module 3: Counselling in Problem Behaviour

 - (PCCA03H) Counselling in aggressive behaviour, depression, drug abuse and other family problems such as divorce and HIV AIDS.

 Module 4: Skills for counselling children and adolescents:

 - (PCCA04J) Skills for assessment, using projection techniques, the interview, planning and report writing.
-The attendance of a workshop is compulsory.

 During the workshop students will receive training in interviewing, counselling and assessment skills and the attendance of the workshop or video conference is compulsory.